KRM7/gapp/docs/miscellaneous.md

 global pseudo-random number generator instance.
 This PRNG instance can be accessed as `rng::prng`.
-There are also several utility functions for generating random numbers using the engine in the `rng` namespace, so this generator doesn't have to be used directly.
+There are also several utility functions for generating random numbers using this engine in the `rng` namespace, so this generator doesn't have to be used directly.

-The methods of the PRNG and all of the random generation utilities are thread-safe, and can be used freely by the user if needed, for example in the implementation of custom genetic operators.

-The generator is seeded using a constant value determined by the value of the `GAPP_SEED` macro.
+The global generator is seeded using a constant value determined by the value of the `GAPP_SEED` macro.
 The value of this can be changed by defining this macro on the command line while building and using the library.